Cat Boarding FAQ's

 Are dogs allowed at Whiskers?

 No. Whiskers is strictly for cats.
+However, Dogs are allowed for grooming but not overnight stays.
 There are a couple of great dog boarding facilities nearby should you have a dog that needs to be boarded.

 My cat requires medication, can he stay at Whiskers?